mco-gh/quizaic/README.md

     sudo npm install @openapitools/openapi-generator-cli -g
     ```

+1. Edit scripts/env.sh to match your environment settings.

-1. Run `./setup.sh` to deploy backend services.
+2. Run `./setup.sh` to deploy backend services.

-1. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets
+3. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets
    needed for users to log into the application.

 ## Verify Setup